 These western style boots are the perfect accent for this outfit!
 They are light brown with molded details, like leather straps, studs, and fringe.

-Finally, we have a clear watch which snaps around her wrist.
+Finally, we have a clear watch that snaps around her wrist.

 The Transformation–Take One: